Presidential Directives on Cybersecurity and AI

 The NSA eventually released heavily redacted versions of two of the three documents identified by the NSA as responsive to EPIC’s request.
 EPIC appealed this decision in Federal Court, but the District Court ruled that NSPD 54 was not an agency record discoverable under FOIA.
 However, after EPIC appealed this decision to the D.C.
 Circuit Court, the NSA released the document to EPIC with minor redactions.
 EPIC has released NSPD 54, allowing the public to review the government’s foundational cybersecurity policy for the first time.

-Recent Documents on Presidential Directives on Cybersecurity
+Recent Documents on Presidential Directives on Cybersecurity and AI

 -